What is overactive letdown reflex/too much milk?

 - Your baby may return to the breast and repeat the same pattern

 - Your baby may become fussy and impatient when the milk flow slows down

 - Mothers often think the baby is not getting enough milk as they are so fussy at the breast

 - Often, the first spray is forceful and then slows down as the feeding continues.
 If the first sprays of milk are too much for the baby to swallow, allow the milk to collect in a towel or container.
 Put your baby to breast once the spray has slowed down to drips.

 - Lying back so you are almost flat on your back with the baby on its stomach can help to slow the flow of milk down

 - Some babies want the flow to stay fast so after a time mom needs to sit back up to make the milk flow faster again

 - Sometimes breast compressions are needed to increase the flow of milk towards the end of the feed.
-For a video on how to do breast compression click here.

 - Make sure the baby’s head is tilted well back to make swallowing easier